shoumodip/thono/README.md

 $ ./thono -s 5
 ```

-A region of the screen can also be selected.
+A region of the screen can also be selected

 ```console
 $ ./thono -r